 As you visited www.eagerbeaver.org.uk, you’ve noticed that I professionally restore sanitary ware…but what does it mean ‘professional’?

-How to estimate the quality and choose right, when there are so many other companies, DIY kits and traders offering you best result for little money to restore your tired and worn bathtub?
+How to estimate the quality and choose right, when there are so many other companies, DIY kits and traders offering you the best result for little money to restore your tired and worn bathtub?

 Expert in sanitary restoration

 If you’ll get a business card from me, that what it says.
 How dare I?
-Well, it took me a little while to figure it out of how to hold a spray gun, so the results are as I would describe in terms of professional.
-I’m still more critic to own jobs than customers, but that what push me forward.
+Well, it took me a little while to figure out how to hold a spray gun, so the results are as I would describe in terms of professionalism.
+I’m still more critical to my own jobs than customers, but that what pushes me forward.
 No, I’m not depressed or miserable, I’m in constant pursuit of achieving a perfect finish…and I know I do a great job (clients opinion proves the service quality – click here).
 I also know, that there will be no leprechaun jumping from the side of the rainbow saying after another ten or twenty years – and now you can call yourself ‘an expert’.
-Self-confidence is crucial to be successful in business, and so a great customer service but most importantly the quality of the product, finish that I want to be remembered for when you use the bath that I restored for your pleasure.
+Self-confidence is crucial to be successful in business, and so great customer service but most importantly the quality of the product, finish that I want to be remembered for when you use the bath that I restored for your pleasure.

 …but can I do it cheaper?
 DIY bath enamel paint cost only £9.99